 Having strong, unique passwordsand a secure password manager is a great first step towards keeping your online details secure, but in 2022 you should definitely be adding an extra layer of protection such as two-factor authentication (commonly known as 2FA) to all your accounts.
 And for all things multi-factor authentication and account security, we've got the expert info.

 Motherboard's Lorenzo Franceschi-Bicchierai explains what two-factor authentication is, points out some good authentication apps, and shares how you can use 2 factor authentication to protect your personal details.

 Most services these days offer two-factor authentication, so it doesn’t hurt turning it on in as many places as you can, but you should especially do so with important personal accounts such as your email, social media platforms, as well as banking and financial services.

-Authentication apps have quickly become the most popular way to enable two-factor across your accounts and thankfully they're easy to use, with straightforward setup processes once they've been installed.
+Authentication apps have quickly become the most popular way to enable two-factor across your accounts and thankfully they're easy to use with straightforward setup processes once they've been installed.
 They’ll even send a push notification when you need to approve authentication requests, making it easy to access or deny access.